gieza/getdown-maven-plugin/README.md

 * 0.0.3-SNAPSHOT - Fixes problem with classified artifacts.
 Added Java and Tracking configuration.
 * 0.0.4-SNAPSHOT - Updated to Getdown version 1.8.3.
 Supports custom JAR configurations and Alternative Entry Points (AEP).
 * 0.0.4a-SNAPSHOT - Fixes problem when Java configuration is only added to getdown.txt of stub directory.
 Adds Java configuration to getdown.txt of update directory.
-* 0.9.0-SNAPSHOT - Now binds to package phase by default.
+* 0.9.0 - Released to Maven Central.
+Now binds to package phase by default.
 Update to Getdown 1.8.x and other pull requests.
 Thanks to all contributors.

 ## Goals